gurwinderantal/crs/README.md

-This package provides methods to connect to the SynXis CRS by means of a SOAP API.
+This package provides methods to connect to the SynXis/Windsurfer CRS by means of a SOAP API.